OmerKemal/ToDoApp/ReadMe.md

 ---

 ## How to Run (Step‑by‑Step)
+Clone the repository to your local
-Backend (navigate from the terminal)
+Backend (navigate from the terminal to the backend directory and run the following commands)

-cd backend
 npm install    # or npm ci

 npm start      # http://localhost:5000

 npm run test:api

-Frontend (navigate to from another terminal)
+Frontend (navigate to from another terminal to the frontend directory and run the following commands)

-cd frontend
 npm install    # or npm ci

 npm start      # http://localhost:3000

+npx playwright test ./tests/E2E.spec.js

 # UI tests (servers must be running --- run these commands from another terminal)
 npx playwright install